donkeysharp/donkeyvpn/README.md

 - [Local Development](docs/local-development.md)

 ## Roadmap
-- [ ] Make the changes acordingly to support testing, this is very important
+- [ ] Make the changes accordingly to support testing, this is very important
 - [ ] Create missing documentation for Windows and MacOS
-- [ ] Add an AWS cron job event to notify if there are instances that have been running for more than an hour.
+- [x] Add an AWS cron job event to notify if there are instances that have been running for more than an hour.

 ## Design
 There are two main entities: